 If you are a regular user of Facebook Messenger, you will know that Facebook doesn’t make deleting conversations a primary part of its messaging feature.
-They just naturally slide to the bottom as the chats fall into disuse, and the built-in delete function is painfully slow.
+They just naturally slide to the bottom as chats stop, and the built-in delete function is painfully slow.
 Luckily, there are some browser extensions that can help you bulk-delete messages from Facebook Messenger.

 Unfortunately, because you’re not the only participant in these conversations, deleting your side means very little.
 The other party still has it on their Facebook account, and even if everyone involved deletes the conversation, the records may still be living somewhere on Facebook’s servers.
 Because Facebook is not end-to-end encrypted by default (though you can enable this option), messages you exchange on it can potentially stick around in plain text for the lifetime of both accounts.